 - 1 x bottom for the planter – 6 cm x 39 cm (2 3/8″ x 15 3/8″)

 - 2 x side pieces for the planter – 6 cm x 5 cm (2 3/8″ x 2″)

 - 2 x planter back supports using 2 x 4s – 43 cm (17″) with the tops cut at a 45-degree angle.

-Glue and screw the pieces together as shown below.
-If I was an expert woodworker, I would have used all kinds of Kreg joins and whatnots but an L-shape bracket works fine to create a frame to hang the windows from 😀
+Glue and screw the pieces together, as shown below.
+If I were an expert woodworker, I would have used all kinds of Kreg joins, and whatnots but an L-shape bracket works fine to create a frame to hang the windows from 😀

 Next up, how to turn cheap plastic frames into rusty windows.

 Making the Faux Rusty Windows from Cheap Frames